 Protagonist: meet the blogger

-In the real world, I work with databases in higher-education and am also in the middle of completing a Data Fellowship apprenticeship.
-That means I’ve often got my head stuck in a SQL script or spreadsheet.
+In the real world, I work with best practice and service quality for an IT department in higher-education and am in the middle of completing a Data Fellowship apprenticeship too.
+That means I’ve often got my head stuck in a process diagram, SQL script or spreadsheet.

-You’ll have the pleasure of meeting him if you bump into us at one of the gaming expos around the UK as we often volunteer at these for SpecialEffect.
-We also take part in the annual GameBlast marathon and casual streams, during which my teenaged stepson Ethan and cat Zelda sometimes make an appearance.
+My husband Pete and I have supported SpecialEffect for a long time now, and you might bump into us at one of the UK gaming expos as we regularly volunteer at these for the charity.
+We also take part in the annual GameBlast marathon every February along with casual streams, during which my stepson Ethan and cat Zelda sometimes make an appearance.